HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 The Bellman action-value equation gives the value of a state-action pair as a sum over the immediate rewards and values of all possible next state-action pairs (with their included rewards).

-To find a policy which maximises reward, we define:
+To find a policy which maximises reward, we defined:
 * Optimal policies
 * The optimal value function
 * Bellman optimality equations